raju-melveetilpurayil/customerfeedbackanalysis/README.md

 # Customer Feedback Analysis
 Customer feedback analysis using Azure Text Analytics.
+This sample will be using for continuous deployment to Azure App Service.